News

 If you encounter difficulties or requests for information that you can not provide, please contact us at International-ensimag@imag.fr.

 • A motivational essay written in English.
 This should list your preference of Academic Program, and the reason for preferring this program.
-It should describing your motivation for a professional or research project.
+It should describing your motivation for applying to our Master of Science program.

 • A detailed CV including photo.
 If you have any uncompleted academic program, please include an explanation for why you have been unable to complete the program (illness, family problem, etc).